Combine GA4 and GSC Data in Looker Studio

 • Track user engagement along with ranking data to derive insights for page optimizations.

-An example of insight can be that you find some pages that have a high engagement rate for people reading the article, but you don’t have enough position on Google search for it to rank organically.
-You can then create a plan for promoting that high-engagement piece across Google search and other channels.
+You might find some pages that have a high engagement rate for people reading the article, but you don’t have enough keyword positions on Google search for it to rank organically.

 Enters Looker studio